Skip to content

 soilg

-USDA SSURGO
+USDA SSURGO CLI

 The USDA Soil Survey Geographic (SSURGO) database is a comprehensive resource for soil data collected by the Natural Resources Conservation Service (NRCS) across the United States and the Territories.
 This database provides detailed information on soil properties and classifications.
 The data is collected through extensive field surveys and laboratory analysis.
 For more detailed information, visit the USDA NRCS SSURGO page.